mlc-ai/blog/_posts/2023-08-08-CUDA-level-Performance-LLM-Inference-on-AMD-GPU.md

 In this post, we are taking a deep look at how well AMD GPUs can do compared to a performant CUDA solution on Nvidia GPUs.

-## Machine Learning Compilation for LLM Inference
+## Machine Learning Compilation for ROCm

-In order to perform such a comparison.
+**What is machine learning compilation (MLC).** In order to perform such a comparison.
 We will need an inference framework that is universally deployed and more importantly, optimizes for both Nvidia and AMD GPUs.
 Here we leverage MLC-LLM, an inference framework that offers **high-performance universal deployment for LLMs**.
 Specifically, MLC-LLM brings state-of-the-art performance for a wide variety of backends, including CUDA, Metal, ROCm, Vulkan, and OpenCL, spanning both server-class GPUs to mobile (iPhone and Android).
 At a high level, the framework let the user take open language models and provide Python-based API to productively transform, and optimize the tensor computations in the model inference workload, and generates code for the platform of interest.

 <!-- MLC-LLM leverages machine learning compilation, an emerging technology that compiles and automates